tiinajor/pilvi/w0 Prerequisities/04 HTML5 forms/README.md

 In this lab you learn to create a form which is a control that accepts information from the user and sends the information to a web server.

 The information is sent to the server as a query string.
-We will learn more on interacting with the user later on Javascript and PHP modules.

 ## Task list